VictorKMaina/password-vault/README.md

 All the navigation in the app is done in similar format, as directed by its instructions.

-## Known Bugs
+## Known Issues
 Currently, a user cannot delete an account once they've have added.
-This will be resolved in later development.
+Another issue is that the app can create more than one user account with the same name.
+These will be resolved in later development.

 ## Support and contact details
 If you have any issues, questions, or ideas concerning the app, you can [email me](mailto:contact@victormaina.com).